 Although the market for physical gold is global, most OTC market trades are cleared through London.
 In addition to coordinating market activities, the LBMA acts as the principal point of contact between the market and its regulators.
 A primary function of the LBMA is its involvement in the promotion of refining standards by maintenance of the "London Good Delivery Lists," which are the lists of LBMA accredited smelters and assayers of gold.
-The

-LBMA also coordinates market clearing and vaulting, promotes good trading practices and develops standard documentation.
+The LBMA also coordinates market clearing and vaulting, promotes good trading practices and develops standard documentation.

-The term "loco London" refers to gold bars physically held in London that meet the specifications for weight, dimensions, fineness (or purity), identifying marks (including the assay stamp of a LBMA acceptable refiner) and appearance set forth in "The Good Delivery Rules for Gold and Silver Bars" published by the LBMA.
+The term "loco London" refers to gold bars physically held in London that meet the specifications for weight, dimensions, fineness (or purity), identifying marks (including the assay stamp of an LBMA acceptable refiner) and appearance set forth in the good delivery rules, including with respect to the standards and specifications for gold bullion, promulgated by the LBMA from time to time.
 Gold bars meeting these requirements are known as "London Good Delivery Bars".
-The unit of trade in London is the troy ounce, whose conversion in grams is: 1,000 grams = 32.1507465 troy ounces and 1 troy ounce = 31.1034768 grams.
+The unit of trade in London is the troy ounce, whose conversion between grams is: 1,000 grams = 32.1507465 troy ounces and 1 troy ounce = 31.1034768 grams.
 A London Good Delivery Bar is acceptable for delivery in settlement of a transaction on the OTC market.
 Typically referred to as 400-ounce bars, a London Good Delivery Bar must contain between 350 and 430 fine troy ounces of gold, with a minimum fineness (or purity) of 995 parts per 1,000 (99.5%), be of good appearance and be easy to handle and stack.
 The fine gold content of a gold bar is calculated by multiplying the gross weight of the bar (expressed in units of 0.025 troy ounces) by the fineness of the bar.

-2.3.3 The LBMA Gold Price
+2.3.3 LBMA Gold Price

 The LBMA Gold Price is determined twice daily during London trading hours through an auction which provides reference gold prices for that day's trading.
-The auction that determines the LBMA Gold Price is a physically settled, electronic and tradeable auction, with the ability to settle trades in U.S. Dollars, Euros or British Pounds.
+The auction that determines the LBMA Gold Price is a physically settled, electronic and tradeable auction, with the ability to settle trades in U.S. dollars, euros or British pounds.
 The ICE Benchmark Administration (the "IBA") provides an independently administered auction process as well as the overall administration and governance for the London Bullion Market Association.
 Many long-term contracts are expected to be priced on the basis of either the morning (AM) or afternoon (PM) LBMA Gold Price, and many market participants are expected to refer to one or the other of these prices when looking for a basis for valuations.

-The Financial Conduct Authority ("FCA") in the U.K. regulates the LBMA Gold Price.
+The Financial Conduct Authority (the "FCA") in the U.K. regulates the LBMA Gold Price.

-You should refer to paragraph 7 of this Singapore Prospectus and the following documents for further information and risks regarding the LBMA Gold Price or the predecessor London Fix: (a) U.S. Prospectus, (b) Annual Report, and (c) the latest available quarterly reports of the Trust on Form 10-Q.
+You should refer to paragraph 7 of this Prospectus and the following documents for further information and risks regarding the LBMA Gold Price or the predecessor London Fix: (a) U.S. Prospectus, (b) the Annual Report, and (c) the Quarterly Reports.